 2) If the experimenter deems the participant unsafe to continue the study, which may occur if there is an injury or illness after the participant has been enrolled.

-3) If a participant does not meet a threshold of performance on the task, which will be defined as falling outside of 3 standard deviations from the mean performance in terms of either step asymmetry index or target accuracy.
+3) If a participant does not meet a threshold of performance on the task, which will be defined as falling outside of 3 standard deviations from the mean performance in terms of target accuracy.
 Target accuracy will be defined as the mean absolute difference between the target SAI and the actual SAI measured across the entire Learning phase.

 Paradigm: